 While you access your online bank statement transactions and online credit card transactions, QuickBooks Online bank feed helps record, report and analyze the same transactions without manual entry.
 This feature saves time and money, as bank feeds are automated.

-FYI: QuickBooks offers industry-leading security, so connecting your accounts to QuickBooks Online is safe.
+QuickBooks offers industry-leading security, so connecting your accounts to QuickBooks Online is safe.

 Since bank feeds allow inflow and outflow transactions from your bank to be downloaded and imported directly into accounting software, bank reconciliation has become less time-consuming.
 Bank reconciliation is an important process in accounting – it allows transactions to be checked for accuracy and be recorded within the appropriate accounting period.
 Business owners can use bank feeds to efficiently reconcile their bank and credit card transactions, leaving more time for other business duties and responsibilities.